LordBubblesDev/PSCopyFileEx/README.md

 # PSCopyFileEx

-A PowerShell module for copying files with advanced progress reporting and Windows API support.
-Features include detailed progress bars, speed reporting, and support for both managed and Windows API file copy operations.
+A PowerShell module for copying files with advanced progress reporting using CopyFileEx from Win32Api.

+Features include detailed progress bars, speed reporting.

+It supports copying files using both managed operations and the Windows API.

 ## Features